BreadchainCoop/gas-killer-analyzer/docs/GAS_KILLER_SLASHING_SPEC.md

 # Technical Specification: ZK-Provable Slashing for Gas Killer AVS

-**Version:** 1.0
-**Status:** Draft
-**Last Updated:** November 28, 2025

 ## 1. Background

 ### Problem Statement

 Gas Killer (GK) operators execute EVM transactions off-chain and sign commitments to storage slot updates.
-Users call **target functions** (auto-generated wrappers) instead of **canonical functions** (the original Solidity functions), with operators signing the expected state changes.
+Users call **GK-optimized functions** (auto-generated wrappers that accept signed storage updates) instead of the original Solidity functions, with operators signing the expected state changes.
 Currently, there is no trustless mechanism to verify that operators signed correct storage slot updates.
 If an operator signs incorrect updates (either maliciously or due to a bug), there is no way to:

 - Prove on-chain that the signed storage updates were incorrect
 - Slash the operator's stake as penalty